 Although Ecwid has traditionally been a product that lets you add an online store to an existing website, it now allows you to set up a standalone store too, called an ‘Ecwid Instant Site.’

-Creating an instant site simply involves choosing a template (from a range of 79) and adding some content / products to it.
+Creating an instant site simply involves choosing a template (from a range of around 80) and adding some content / products to it.
 This can include text, images and video embeds (from YouTube, Vimeo, Tiktok etc.).

 You can either host your ‘Instant Site’ on the Ecwid domain (i.e., at a mystore.ecwid.com address) or map it to your own custom domain (www.yourstorename.com).

-And, although Ecwid’s Instant Sites are rather basic in nature, they do nonetheless technically provide users with one of the cheapest ways possible to build a standalone online store — you can get one up and running from $25 per month — or even for free (more on that below).
+But for simple, low-budget selling contexts they work fine, providing users with one of the cheapest ways to build a standalone online store — you can an Instant Site up and running from $5 per month.

 This all compares positively with the likes of Squarespace, Wix and BigCommerce, which typically charge at least $30 to $40 per month to let you create a standalone store — but that said, the end result you’ll get from such platforms will be considerably more sophisticated than anything you’ll be able to create with an Ecwid Instant Site.